prometheusresearch/baseline-codebase/src/rex.forms/test/test_ctl.rst

     FORMS-VALIDATE - validate a Web Form Configuration
     Usage: rex forms-validate <configuration>
     <BLANKLINE>
-    The forms-validate task will validate the structure and content of the Web Form Configuration in a JSON (or YAML) file and report back if any errors are found.
+    The forms-validate task will validate the structure and content of the Web Form Configuration in a file and report back if any errors are found.
     <BLANKLINE>
-    The only argument to this task is the filename to validate.
+    The configuration is the path to the file containing the Web Form Configuration to validate.
     <BLANKLINE>
     Options:
-      --instrument=FILE        : the file containing the associated Instrument Definition JSON (or YAML); if not specified, then the Web Form Configuration will only be checked for schema violations
+      --instrument=FILE        : the file containing the associated Instrument Definition; if not specified, then the Web Form Configuration will only be checked for schema violations
     <BLANKLINE>